vdemichev/DiaNN/README.md

 * **--int-removal 0** disables the removal of interfering precursors
 * **--learn-lib [file name]** specifies a 'training library' for the legacy predictor, see [Library-free search](#library-free-search)
 * **--lib [file name]** specifies a spectral library.
 The use of multiple --lib commands (experimental) allows to load multiple libraries in .tsv format
+* **--lib-fixed-mod [name]** in silico applies a modification, previously declared using --fixed-mod, to a spectral library
 * **--library-headers [name 1],[name 2],...** specifies column names in the spectral library to be used, in the order described in [Spectral library formats](#spectral-library-formats).
 Use '*' (without quotes) instead of the column name if a particular column is irrelevant, or if DIA-NN already recognises its name
 * **--mass-acc [N]** sets the MS2 mass accuracy to N ppm
 * **--mass-acc-cal [N]** sets the mass accuracy used during the calibration phase of the search to N ppm (default is 100 ppm, which is adjusted automatically to lower values based on the data)